CartoDB/cartoframes/docs/developer-center/guides/06-Data-discovery.md

 **Note: The catalog is public and you don't need a CARTO account to search for available datasets**

-### Looking for population data in the US in the catalog
+### Looking for demographics and financial data in the US in the catalog

-In this guide we are going to filter the Data Observatory catalog looking for population data in the US.
+In this guide we are going to filter the Data Observatory catalog looking for demographics and financial data in the US.

 The catalog is comprised of thousands of curated spatial datasets, so when searching for data the easiest way to find out what you are looking for is make use of a feceted search.
 A faceted (or hierarchical) search allows you to narrow down search results by applying multiple filters based on faceted classification of the catalog datasets.